 - Pour the mixture into the unbaked pie crust.
 Bake it under 350°F for 45 minutes.

 - Serve when warm or cold.
 You can also serve this chess pie with whipped cream and chocolate sauce toppings.

 2. Lemon Chess Pie

-Lemon chess pie is yet another southern classic dessert with phenomenon flavor.
-Baking this pie is super easy since it comes with a handful of ingredients.
+Lemon chess pie is yet another southern classic dessert with phenomenal flavor.
+Baking this pie is super easy since it comes together with a handful of ingredients.